CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ### Bulk mastermix
 Resuspend bulk lyophilized [LyoDNA](http://CHMI-sops.github.io/papers/LyoDNA.pdf), [LyoRNA](http://CHMI-sops.github.io/papers/LyoRNA.pdf) or [LyoGreen](http://CHMI-sops.github.io/papers/LyoGreen.pdf) master mix with 135 ul of PCR grade water (BEB buffer from the DNA extraction kits is water).
 This makes a 10x stock.
 Add 18 ul of glycerol to allow leftover mastermix to be frozen for reuse later.
 LyoRNA master mix contains a reverse transcriptase for QPCR assays where the target is a RNA molecule.
 Each resuspended vial contains enough mastermix for at least 60, 20ul reactions.

-### LyoStrips
+### Lyo GoStrips
-LyoStrips contain Lyo MasterMix reagent lyophilized in the bottom of PCR strip tube.
+Lyo GoStrips contain Lyo MasterMix reagent lyophilized in the bottom of PCR strip tubes.
 No preparation is needed.
 Simply add DNA or RNA extract, add primers/probes, and start the reaction.

 ## Reaction set-up with Bulk LyoDNA or LyoRNA